janbrekke/Encrypter-Decrypter_GUI/README.md

 At least mention me as a source somewhere..... :pray:

 Q: **I used your stupid software to encrypt all my passwords, and now it wont decrypt any of them!!**
-A: Well, as i am sure this will most likely happen at some point, i did warn you!
+A: Well, as i am sure at least one person manage to screw this up, i did warn you!
 Always read the code before you use it..

 Q: **Can i have your home address so i can beat you up for ruining my passwords?**